SysKitTeam/docs-spconsultant/faq/troubleshooting/error-while-loading-iis-settings.md

 1. __Confirmation__ step - check the __Restart the destination server automatically if required__ option and click __Install__.
 1. __Results__ step - displays the installation progress.
 Once the installation is finished, the __Installation succeeded__ message is displayed.

-SPDocKit Snapshot Wizard and SPDocKit PowerShell module will now be able to collect the server's IIS Settings Information.
+SPDocKit Snapshot Wizard - Consultant and SPDocKit PowerShell module will now be able to collect the server's IIS Settings Information.